recumbent/ddd-2020/PITCHME.md

 Note:

-Put this back
-&lang=cs code-max code-reveal-slow code-wrap
+The template never matches what we really want...

+- We'll give the stack a better name
+- We'll read deploy to from the configuration - and fail if its not there
+- We'll explicitly name the resource group - by default Pulumi appends random numbers for name - this is great for ensuring uniqueness but not entirely dev friendly
-The connection string is supposed to be a secret!
+- And of cours the connection string is supposed to be a secret

 ---
 [drag=100]